CoalTrain1618/MP_3_Xpenso/README.md

 - [#24](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/24) As a developer, I want to test the admin panel functionality and write unit tests for the Expense and Category models so that data management is reliable and robust.
 - [#25](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/25) As a developer, I want to document the models and admin setup for Expense and Category so that future developers can easily understand and maintain the code.
 - [#38](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/38) As a developer I can run automated tests for core features so that I am confident the application works as intended.
-- [#39](github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/39) As a tester I can manually test all user flows so that any bugs or usability issues are identified and fixed before release.
+- [#39](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/39) As a tester I can manually test all user flows so that any bugs or usability issues are identified and fixed before release.
 - [#40](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/40) As a developer I can read clear and up-to-date README documentation so that I can understand, set up, and contribute to the project easily.

-#### Visitor Stories
+### Visitor Stories
-- [#14](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/14) As a site user I want to register for an account so I Can create an account for when I revisit this site.
+- [#14](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/14) As a site user I want to register for an account so I can create an account for when I revisit this site.
-- [#15](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/15) As a Visitor I want to Log in and out of my account each time I visit so my financial data is stored and saved after each visit.
+- [#15](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/15) As a visitor I want to log in and out of my account each time I visit so my financial data is stored and saved after each visit.
-- [#16](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/16) As a User I want to be able to reset my password so If I forget my password I can still recover my account.
+- [#16](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/16) As a user I want to be able to reset my password so if I forget my password I can still recover my account.
-- [#17](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/17) As a User I want to have access to a profile management page so that I can edit my information and delete my account if I desire to.
+- [#17](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/17) As a user I want to have access to a profile management page so that I can edit my information and delete my account if I desire to.
 - [#26](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/26) As a user, I want to register for an account or log in so that my data is secure and personalised.
 - [#27](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/27) As a user, I can view a dashboard with my financial summary so that I can quickly understand my budget, income, and expenses at a glance.
 - [#28](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/28) As a user, I can set and view my budget so that I can plan my finances effectively.